 I always tell my children, he who is last is first, so it’s fitting that my last thank you is for my dear friend, Helena.
 I have jokingly referred to her as my editor because she has read and given input on every single post this year (except this one, SURPRISE!)
 But really, she is a friend in the truest sense of the word.

 While I have known her since high school, it is not the duration of our friendship that makes it so special.
 It is her.
-It is the way she listens to me with compassion not judgement.
+It is the way she listens to me with compassion, not judgment.
 It is the way she encourages and believes in me.
-It is the way she has sat quietly behind the scenes of this project as a virtual unknown, but whose support undeniably made it happen month after month until finally we are here at month 12.
+It is the way she has sat quietly behind the scenes of this project as a virtual unknown, but whose support undeniably made it happen month after month until finally, we are here at month 12.
 Thank you for tirelessly cheering me, comforting me, and listening to me.
 Your humility and unselfishness astounds me and your friendship blesses me.

 Whew!
-I am pretty sure if I was on one of those award shows saying all that, I would have been shooed off the stage like ten paragraphs ago.
+I am pretty sure if I was on one of those awards shows saying all that, I would have been shooed off the stage like ten paragraphs ago.
 And, I am sorry if that was terribly boring to read assuming you made it this far.
 But really, one can take a journey by themselves, but not without encountering a fellow traveler.
 These were mine and they refreshed me when I was ever weary.

 With almost a month to go, I think of some words that Mother Theresa said.
 “I’m a little pencil in the hand of a writing God, who is sending a love letter to the world.”

 So, I am.
-Except in my case, I’m not the pencil, just a girl with a lap top.
+Except in my case, I’m not the pencil, just a girl with a laptop.
 Either way, it’s His story.
 He’s the true author.
 He’ll write it as He wants it to be told.
-All I know, is that because He is the author, however it unveils itself will no doubt, have a happy ending.
+All I know, is that because He is the author, however, it unveils itself will no doubt, have a happy ending.
 Knowing this, I am assured that when the month ends I will have more to celebrate than a happy birthday.